mgsloan/mgsloan-site/posts/deck-desk/post.md

 is not sustainable for much more than an hour or two, and even then, it just doesn't feel very comfortable.
-The laptop's screen is adjacent to the keyboard, which means typically neither are positioned ergonomically.
+The laptop's screen is adjacent to the keyboard, which means typically neither are positioned ergonomically[^ergo-hobbyist].
 See the illustration at the beginning of my [post about comfortable airplane computing][]

 [post about comfortable airplane computing]: /posts/comfortable-airplane-computing/